aninditadash/javascript_basics/README.md

 ## **Objects in Javascript**

 JavaScript is designed on an object-based paradigm.
 An object is a collection of properties, and a property is an association between a name (or key) and a value.
 A property's value can be a function, in which case the property is known as a method.

+### **Object-Oriented JavaScript and Prototypal Inheritance**

+__Classical vs Prototypal Inheritance:__ Inheritance refers to passing down characteristics from a parent to a child so that a new piece of code can reuse and build upon the features of an existing one.
+Classical inheritance, found in languages like Java and C++, relies on _classes as blueprints for creating objects_.
+Prototypal inheritance, used in JavaScript, allows _objects to inherit directly from other objects (prototypes)_.

+- In JavaScript, each object has an internal link to another object called its _prototype_ (`__proto__`).
+- That prototype object has a prototype of its own, and so on until an object is reached with null as its prototype.
+- By definition, null has no prototype and acts as the final link in this __prototype chain__.
+- When trying to access a property of an object, the property will not only be sought on the object but on the prototype of the object, the prototype of the prototype, and so on until either a property with a matching name is found or the end of the prototype chain is reached.

 ### **Functions are Objects**